enochii/enochii.github.io/_posts/2021-11-16-simple-Control-Flow-Analysis-of-C.md

 The second case is, when we call a function which has never been called, we need to **invalidate the state of current call instruction, and abort the processing of current function(i.e., caller)**.
 For example, when we process a function named `F`, and `F` call function `G` at callsite *c*.
 If `G` has never been called, we will clear callsite *c* 's points-to relation(its state), and abort the processing of `F`.
 Then we will process `G`, after which we process `F` again.
 Why?
 That's because `G` may have side effect(which is often the case).
 For instance, this invocation of `G` strong updates some pointers of `F` which are passed to `G` as arguments.
 For precision we need to consider this and process `F` later.

 They are all for **monotonicity**.
-And for the latter case, if it's NOT **the first time we call this callee**, we can continue with make the output as **the old return information**(DO NOT just escape the transfer function of this callsite and take the *IN* as the *OUT* state).
+And for the latter case, if it's NOT **the first time we call this callee**, we can continue with making the output as **the old return information**(DO NOT just escape the transfer function of this callsite and take the *IN* as the *OUT* state).
 Because we give the callee more information this time, the output **will not shrink**.
 Take the old return-information will not hurt monotonicity.

 ### The end

 My implementation has some flaws because I understood something recently, but I'm too lazy to fix the problem.
 It do not handle recursion, even strong updates the heap pointer, which is not sound for a naive heap abstraction[2].
+Actually, to pass all the test cases, it seems that we have to strong update all the time even the points-to set is larger than 1...
+Really not cool~

-Recursion can be handled if we follow the above approach(my current implementation will abort caller function processing when input of callee entry node changes).
+Recursion can be handled if we follow the above approach.
+My current implementation will abort caller function processing when input of callee entry node changes rather than just when the callee is first processed.
+Also, remember to kill the mapped data flow and, merge them back at unmapping stage even the points-to set of mapped part DOES NOT changes, which is the same thing we need to do when the mapped part changes.

 ### Reference